 Cord Blood Banking

 Cord blood, the blood in your baby’s umbilical cord and placenta, contains potentially lifesaving cells called stem cells.
 Stem cells have the potential of developing into many different cell types in the body.
-These cells can grow into blood vessels, organs, and tissues.
+These cells can grow into blood vessels, organs, and even tissues.

 In some organs and bone marrow, stem cells can divide themselves repeatedly to repair and replace worn out or damaged tissues which can be vital in treating dozens of diseases.